chriseaton/docker-adventureworks/README.md

  -e 'MSSQL_SA_PASSWORD=My_password1' \
  -d chriseaton/adventureworks:latest
 ```

-> [!TIP]
-> Replace `My_password1` with your own secure password.
-Note that the password *must* pass minimum complexity requirements
-or you won't be able to connect!

 ### Postgres
 This docker image uses the same environmental variables defined on the [Postgres docker image](https://hub.docker.com/_/postgres).